 AATIA is not a translation agency and does not provide translations.
 Our members

 Please see our Member Directory

-” you may search by language combination, area of specialization, and other criteria.
-There is a contact form at the bottom of each member’s listing.
+.
+You may search by language combination, area of specialization, and other criteria.
+Once you’ve found a translator/interpreter who meets your needs, please contact her/him directly.

 can be accessed by clients from all over the globe who can then contract AATIA members listed there.